 - The USACE is the federal lead agency.
-NEPA documentation for the project, and appropriate supporting documents, would be submitted and/or prepared for the USACE. - Clean Water Act section 404 and Rivers and Harbors Act Section 10 Individual Permit for placement of fill into waters of the United States, for structures and work in navigable waters, for approval of dredging and sediment capping. - Clean Water Act section 404(b)(1) Alternatives Analysis, in support of USACE requirements for the project's proposed discharge fill in the form of dredged sediments, and piles, per RWQCB policy.
+NEPA documentation for the project, and appropriate supporting documents, would be submitted and/or prepared for the USACE. - Clean Water Act section 404 and Rivers and Harbors Act Section 10 Individual Permit for placement of fill into waters of the United States, for structures and work in navigable waters. - Clean Water Act section 404(b)(1) Alternatives Analysis, in support of USACE requirements for the project's proposed discharge fill in the form of piles, per RWQCB policy.